-Class A recycled water is now available to residents in Armstrong Creek (Armstrong and Warralily estates) and new developments in Torquay north (The Dunes and Zeally Sands).
+Class A recycled water is now available to residents in Armstrong Creek (Armstrong and Warralily estates) and new developments in Torquay north (The Dunes, Zeally Sands and Stretton Torquay).

 Not what you're looking for?